MicrosoftDocs/visualstudio-docs/docs/modeling/structure-your-modeling-solution.md

          Each model is now visible in two solutions: its "home" solution and the Architecture solution.

     3. To the modeling project of each layer, add a dependency diagram.
 Start with a copy of the Architecture dependency diagram.
-You can delete parts that are not dependencies of the layer diagram.
+You can delete parts that are not dependencies of the dependency diagram.

          You can also add dependency diagrams that represent the detailed structure of this layer.